xDaryamo/puccini/tosca/parser/TAGS.md

 (Note: node\_type.requirements, as opposed to node\_template.requirements, are really "fake" sequenced lists, because actually you cannot repeat the same definition name more than once.
-The reason the TOSCA spec has this inconsistentcy is likely to make the syntax more like the syntax in node\_template.)
+The reason the TOSCA spec has this inconsistency is likely to make the syntax more like the syntax in node\_template.)

 ### require:"key"